MTES-MCT/qualicharge/docs/README.md

 # QualiCharge API

-QualiCharge developed an HTTP API to collect electric mobility-related data.
-We focus on [EVSE](https://en.wikipedia.org/wiki/Charging_station) static (location, operator, etc.) and dynamic data (statuses and charging session) to provide **high-quality** and **up-to-date** datasets with people from https://transports.data.gouv.fr :fr:
+QualiCharge developed an HTTP API to collect electric mobility-related data from charge point operators.
+We focus on [EVSE](https://en.wikipedia.org/wiki/Charging_station) static (location, operator, etc.) and dynamic data (statuses and charging session) to provide **high-quality** and **up-to-date** datasets to our national access point: https://transports.data.gouv.fr :fr:

 ## :loudspeaker: Choose your path